Location - Townsville, North Queensland, Australia

 Grade - 5 (AWTGS)

 Patterson Gorge, also known as Patterson's Gorge or Black River Gorge (and sometimes misspelled as Peterson Gorge or Peterson's Gorge), is part of the headwaters of Black River.
 The upper reaches are filled with boulder-lined streams with steep valley sides.
-The catchment area then trickle down the range passing under the Greenvale Line bridge and reaching the bottom of Hervey Range where the river turns into a sandy bottom.
+The catchment area trickles water down the range passing under the Greenvale Line bridge and reaching the bottom of Hervey Range where the river turns into a sandy bottom.
 The gorge is marked and named on the Ben Lomond 8159-2 topographical map.

 How to get there

 From the bridge, ascend alongside Black River towards Patterson Gorge where you will navigate through slopes poplar gum woodland slopes, coastal riverine woodland e before arriving at the semi-evergreen rainforest c in the upper reaches.
-Climb out up the end of the gorge to an 800 metre peak on the northern rim.
+Climb out up the end of the gorge to an 800-metre peak on the northern rim.

 If starting from the top of the range at Thornton Gap and walking down the railway through two tunnels, this entrance route involves much less climbing.
 Other possible entries are via Palm Tree Creek at the end of the tunnel and climb steeply up the scenic creek.
 Alternatively, one of the ridgelines after the tunnels.
 Every route involves a bit of a scrambling, negotiating boulders and cliffs, but all are pretty in their own way.

-Furthermore, either the Keelbottom Creek East or Junction Waterhole route in are thought to be relatively faster routes with hard to access sections that are self-maintaining.
+Furthermore, either the Keelbottom Creek East or Junction Waterhole route are thought to be relatively faster routes with hard to access sections that are self-maintaining.
 Water supply can be a problem in both the Keelbottom Creek branches from August/September.
 Keelbottom Creek East has considerably less water than the Keelbottom Creek West branch.

 If done as an overnighter trip, consider camping in the uppermost alluvial area approximately one kilometre past the railway bridge.
 The creek has reliable water available for approximately six months of the year.
 It's a great place to camp and access almost permanent flowing water.
 There are a few pools along the creek.